mmbman/Katagiri/1986-05-31-Goldenness-of-the-Earth.md

 #### 0:00

-The last sentence of *Genjokoan* in *Shōbōgenzō* says:
+The last sentence of *Genjōkōan* in *Shōbōgenzō* says:

 > The wind of Buddhism makes manifest the great earth’s goldenness, and makes ripen the sweet milk of the long rivers.

-In *Genjokoan*, Dōgen Zenji talks about the outlook of the world and human life pretty systematically.
+In *Genjōkōan*, Dōgen Zenji talks about the outlook of the world and human life pretty systematically.
 Even though it is a very short chapter, very systematically, [point by point], he talks about the outlook of the world and human beings, how we should understand the world and human beings.
 And then [in] the last sentence, completely beyond the theoretical explanation of the world, he [say it] exactly like this: “The wind of Buddhism makes manifest the great earth’s goldenness.”

 Dōgen Zenji says that we have to accept the gold of the earth, and build the human world on the earth’s goldenness.
 And accept the rivers as sweet milk.
 And taste the river as the sweet milk.
 And then, build up human life.